d-one/data_governance_with_databricks/README.md

 ![Configure Report p3](./images/configure_table_p3.png)

-After clicking on "Save" at the bottom right corner navigate back to query, and you should the result at the bottom looking similar to the following image (mind, the exact values may be different):
+After clicking on "Save" at the bottom right corner navigate back to query, you should see the result at the bottom looking similar to the following image (mind, the exact values may be different):

 ![Configure Report p4](./images/configure_table_p4.png)